northern-information/yggdrasil-docs/collections/_commands/end.md

 example: 1 5 x
 category: musical
 phenomenon: "x"
+usage: "`X Y x` where `X` and `Y` are slot coordinates followed by the character `x`."
+description: Slot an "end" phenomenon.
+This causes playback to wrap back to the top of the track.
+aliases: "`x` `end`"
 ---
-Slot an "end" phenomenon.
-This causes playback to wrap back to the top of the track.
-The end phenomenon character the letter `x`.